mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

 In the previous section, we discussed :ref:`rotational-components` and showed how to build a system model from basic components.
-In this section we will demonstrate how to incorporate event handling, which we will use to when modeling a backlash.
-Furthermore, we'll also show how to use parameter values to affect the interface of a component.
+In this section we will demonstrate how to incorporate event handling, which we will use when modeling a backlash.
+Furthermore, we'll also show how to use parameter values to effect the interface of a component.

 Modeling Backlash
 ^^^^^^^^^^^^^^^^^